pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 function setup() {
   createCanvas(640,480);
-  ball = uuhhhhhhhhhhhh....
+  ...
 }
 ```
 --

 - We want to make a Ball that knows how to do all that stuff in our program
-- So we can just tell it "move!" and "display yourself!" and it will do it
+- So we can just tell it "move!" and "display yourself!"
 - This would be a new __type__ of value (or data), and we'd store it in a variable...
-- Earlier we would have used an explicit JavaScript object, but now we'll do something different.
+- Previously we would have used an explicit JavaScript object, but now we'll do something different.

 ---